-2.17 Install the USB-6A (Optional):
+2.16 Install the USB-6A (Optional):

-The CGR-30 provides a USB port to upload configuration data and to download flight data.
+The CGR-30P provides a USB port to upload configuration data and to download flight data.
 The USB-6A allows the USB port to be mounted on the aircraft instrument panel.
 Otherwise, the port will only be available via a USB connector (dongle) located under the instrument panel.
 To install the USB-6A, following the instructions provided with the unit.

-2.18 Install the FM-SC or AC-1 Converter (Optional):
+2.17 Install the FM-SC or AC-1 Converter (Optional):

 The FAA PMA'd FM-SC and AC-1 are used to convert engine data from a FADEC unit to the CGR-30.
-To install the converter following the instructions provide with the appropriate unit.
+To install the converter follow the instructions provided with the appropriate unit.

-2.19 Install any Additional Modules (Optional):
+2.18 Install any Additional Modules (Optional):

-If any additional modules are provided with the system, install them at this time using the instructions provide with the modules.
+If any additional modules are provided with the system, install them at this time using the instructions provided with the modules.

-2.20 Install the EDC-33P:
+2.19 Install the EDC-33P: